 When planning to install a deck, one of the most important decisions a homeowner will make is the location of the new deck.
 Building a deck in an area that gets heavy shade should be avoided to ensure your wooden deck doesn’t need to be replaced due to damage from excess moisture in the boards.
 However, building a deck in an area that receives full sun can result in the area getting too hot and never being used.
 If no middle ground can be found, building a roof over this area will solve most issues and ensure that homeowners can use the area all year round.

 While not as good an investment as a deck, bathroom remodels are a popular choice for homeowners looking to add value to their home while also improving one of the most used rooms in the house.
-A small, basic bathroom remodel ranges in cost from £2,750 to over £6,500 with luxury bathrooms tipping the scales around the £7,000 mark; however, the return on investment on the average remodel comes in around the 70% mark.
+According to Bella Bathrooms a small, basic bathroom remodel ranges in cost from £2,750 to over £6,500 with luxury bathrooms tipping the scales around the £7,000 mark; however, the return on investment on the average remodel comes in around the 70% mark.

 Bathroom remodels can be simple, with repainting the room being a cheap way to improve it without spending a fortune, or they can be elaborate and involve a complete overhaul.
 For homeowners looking to remodel on a budget, there are a few options.
 One of the easiest ways to save money on a bathroom renovation relates to tiles and tiling.
 While tiles are often a standard feature in bathrooms, they are also one of the most expensive materials to buy and install.
 To bring down this cost, homeowners should consider re-grouting instead of replacing their existing tiles.
 If the tiles in the bathroom do need to be changed, and the renovation project is not urgent, homeowners can take some of the sting out of the project by waiting for an end-of-season sale at their favourite hardware outlet.